SBA Loan Interest Rates: The Essential Guide

 How do you qualify for an SBA Loan?

-Small business owners must meet the SBA’s basic eligibility requirements, as well as the lender’s requirements.
+Small business owners must meet both the SBA’s basic eligibility requirements and the lender’s specific requirements.
 Since the SBA doesn’t set credit score, time in business, or annual revenue requirements, each lender defines its own cutoffs.
+The SBA loan application process was simplified by new rule changes that took effect in May 2023.
+The simplified application process now includes eliminating the requirement for collateral on loans of up to $50,000.

 Businesses applying for an SBA loan must meet the following requirements: